-When they are in the area, there’s only a certain time when they are there to feed.
+When whale sharks are in the area, there’s only a certain time when they are there to feed.
 Reserve your space well in advance.

 Reconfirm your boats’ departure times the night before as they may change.

-In Palacencia, we loved staying at the Dolce Cabana Waterfront Suites.
-It’s off of the main street, so very quiet.
+In Palcencia, we loved staying at the Dolce Cabana Waterfront Suites.
+It’s off of the main street, so it’s very quiet.
 It has a great back deck with wonderful hammocks.
 The owner is amazing.

 The Blue Hole is a great attraction.
 We loved diving it, but it is a two hour, rough boat ride to get there.
 I’m not sure it’s worth it if you’re just snorkeling and it’s definitely not worth it if you get seasick easily.
-Instead, you should check out flights to view it from the sky.
+Instead, you can view it from teh sky.
 I recommend Tropic Air.